What did you study?

 Hobbies, passions, secrets, great stories?

-Surfing has been my religion and therapy par excéllence.
+Surfing has been my religion and therapy par excellence.
 It’s hard to explain to someone who’s never done it.
 Just give it a try, and you’ll understand!
 Almost all my great stories took place on a surfboard in Indonesia.
 I got a lot of scars to show for it, but those were the days!
-Surfing is no longer possible due to my limited balance, but I compensate for that with lots of trips, delicious food, and drinks.
-And American literature.
-Although I must admit that Netflix has been limiting my reading time.
+I can no longer surf because of my limited balance, but I like to compensate for that with lots of trips, delicious food and drinks.
+But also American literature.
+And being an entrepreneur of course.